wunder-one/ubuntuAutoDarkMode_v2/README.md

 ## Ubuntu Version Support

-- Primarily tested on Ubuntu 24.04
+- Primarily tested on Ubuntu 24.10
 - May work on other Ubuntu versions and derivatives
 - Focuses on color-scheme switching (GTK theme switching removed as it's deprecated in Ubuntu 24.04)

 ## Troubleshooting

 1. **Theme not switching:**
-   - Check if the service is running: `systemctl --user status auto-darkmode.timer`
+   - Check if the service is running: `systemctl --user status autodarkmode.timer`
-   - Check the logs: `journalctl --user -u auto-darkmode`
+   - Check the logs: `journalctl --user -u autodarkmode`

 2. **Wrong times:**
    - Verify your coordinates in the config file